box/box-developer-changelog/content/2018/08-16-generic-method-added-to-the-salesforce-sdk.md

   - api
 is_impactful: false
 is_new_feature: false
 ---

+# Generic method added to the Salesforce SDK

 The Box for Salesforce Developer Toolkit now provides a global method, `sendRequest` that accepts an [`HttpRequest`][salesforce_sdk_httprequest]